Appendix I: Definitions

 6. Any action or knowledge of the commission of an action that results in a minor being in physical possession of or possessing by consumption of alcohol or other drugs while in attendance at an organizational event.

-7. Any activities that have an adverse effect on academic progress.
+7. Any activities that adversely affect academic progress.

 8. Any activities that violate local, state, or federal laws.

-17. Hearing Officer: the designee selected by the Hearing Administrator who shall hear the case against a student or student organization.
+18. Hearing Officer: The designee selected by the Hearing Administrator who shall hear the case against a student or student organization.

-19. Plagiarism: The term "plagiarism” includes, but is not limited to the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment of the use.
+20. Plagiarism: The term "plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment of the use.

-23. Responding Party: The term "Responding Party", or "Responding Party organization" means any student or student organization accused of violating this Code.
+24. Responding Party: The term "Responding Party", or "Responding Party organization," means any student or student organization accused of violating this Code.

 1. The use of violence or threats of violence against a person or the person's family or property.